ertis-research/faas-ddnn-continuum/docs/FaaS on a controlled environment.md

 It's a Kubernetes-native serverless platform featured on the Cloud Native Landscape.
-It's licensed under the MIT license and it currently holds the title for most stars of any installable serverless platform in GitHub, with over 22k stars[^2].
+It's licensed under the MIT license and it currently holds the title for most stars of any hosted serverless platform in GitHub, with over 22k stars[^2].
 OpenFaaS also offers a paid version, OpenFaaS Pro, which builds upon the open source project to deliver some additional features and commercial support